justinbois/distribution-explorer-app/discrete/negative_binomial.rst

 - The :ref:`geometric` is a special case of the Negative Binomial distribution in which :math:`\alpha=1` and :math:`\theta = \beta/(1+\beta)`.
 - The continuous analog of the Negative Binomial distribution is the :ref:`gamma`.
-- In a certain limit, which is easier considered using the :math:`(\mu,\phi)` parametrization below, the Negative Binomial distribution becomes a :ref:`poisson`.
+- In the limit where :math:`\alpha` is very large, but the ratio :math:`\beta/\alpha` is fixed, the Negative Binomial distribution becomes a :ref:`poisson` with parameter :math:`\alpha/\beta`.
 See the note below for this limit.

 ----